docknetwork/sdk/tutorials/src/tutorial_blobs_schemas.md

     1. [Schemas in Verifiable Presentations](#schemas-in-verifiable-presentations)

 ## Intro
-Data Schemas are useful when enforcing a specific structure on a collection of data like a Verifiable Credential.
+Data Schemas are useful way of enforcing a specific structure on a collection of data like a Verifiable Credential.
-Data Verification schemas, for example, are used to verify that the structure and contents of a Verifiable Credential conform to a published schema.
-Data Encoding schemas, on the other hand, are used to map the contents of a Verifiable Credential to an alternative representation format, such as a binary format used in a zero-knowledge proof.
 Data schemas serve a different purpose than that of the `@context` property in a Verifiable Credential, the latter neither enforces data structure or data syntax, nor enables the definition of arbitrary encodings to alternate representation formats.

 ## Blobs
-Before diving into Schemas it is important to understand the way these are stored in the Dock chain.
-Schemas are stored on chain as a `Blob` in the Blob Storage module.
-They are identified and retrieved by their unique blob id, a 32 byte long hex string.
-They are authored by a DID and have a max size of 1024 bytes.
+Schemas are stored on chain as a `Blob` in the Blob Storage module of the Dock chain, so understanding blobs is important before diving into Schemas.
-The chain is agnostic to the contents of blobs and thus to schemas.
-Blobs may be used to store types of data other than schemas.

 ### Writing a Blob
 A new Blob can be registered on the Dock Chain by using the method `writeToChain` in the BlobModule class.